 What is distinct about the APA citation style is the above categorization which is based on the number of authors of a source.
 Moreover, the latter also distinguishes the APA citation style from other citation styles.

-The new APA citation style guidelines (9th ed.) does not require to indicate the date when you last accessed the online sources being quoted.
+The new APA citation style guidelines (9th ed.) do not require that you indicate the date when you last accessed the online sources being quoted.
 However, you must provide the last date of access if the contents of a particular website quoted are likely to be edited over time or even deleted.

-It is recommended to check the requirements of the APA citation style for internet sources you are not sure about (UCOL 2015).
+It is recommended that you check the requirements of the APA citation style for internet sources you are not sure about (UCOL 2015).
 The best practice is to be consistent and always provide the date of last access, and not just when in doubt.

-Furthermore, if you are insecure about quoting a specific source in APA citation style you should check with your supervisor.
+Furthermore, if you are unsure about quoting a specific source in APA citation style, check with your supervisor.

-How to quote in APA citation style: Full citation in the reference section
+How to quote using APA citation style: Full citation in the reference section

-The following table lists the most common and important types of sources you will come across in your bachelor thesis.
+The following table lists the most common and important types of sources you will come across in your Bachelor´s thesis.
 It is important to check the format required by the APA citation style in order to cite those sources in the reference section below.